Khaled4ahen/ChatGPT-test/README.md

 Open `portfolio.html` in a web browser to view the sample portfolio page.

 ## Weekly Earnings Analyzer
-z0vx7n-codex/build-web-app-for-weekly-earnings-analysis
-The `index.html` page lets you upload a CSV and generate a weekly report.
+The `index.html` page now uses React to analyze weekly earnings from a CSV file.

 ### Running the analyzer